In a number of articles and blog posts I've been looking at using Google Apps Script to publish data

 - The templates (google Apps Html service templates) are used to format and enumerate the data.
 2 templates are provided - one for html and another for js.
 You can write your own or modify these as required.

-- html format is expressed using the GAS HTML service.
+- html format is expressed using the apps script HTML service.
 In other words a standalone web page is generated with the contents of the selected input.

-- js, json, and jsonp are expressed using the GAS content service.
+- js, json, and jsonp are expressed using the apps script content service.
 In other words, some further processing and formatting is expected to happen on the expressed data.